Set OpenTelemetry span attributes for MLflow

 llm.set_attribute("gen_ai.usage.output_tokens", 42)

-# Root span — MLflow reads inputs, outputs, and token usage from the
+# Root span — MLflow reads inputs, outputs, token usage, and session ID

-# root span to populate the trace summary in the UI.
+# from the root span to populate the trace summary in the UI.

 root.set_attribute("gen_ai.operation.name", "chat")